cpeter/wp-google-scholar-publications/readme.txt

 Donate link: http://wp.2pmc.net/gsp/#support
 Plugin URI: http://wp.2pmc.net/gsp/
 Version: 0.0.1
-Tags: Metadata, Scholar, Document Manager, Publication Manager, Posts Requires at least: 3.0
+Tags: Metadata, Scholar, Document Manager, Publication Manager, Posts, Journal, Article Requires at least: 3.0
 Tested up to: 4.5.3
 Stable tag: 0.0.1
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-It allows to manage a publication repository and exposes metadata in order to be indexed by Scholar
+It allows to manage a publication repository and exposes metadata in order to be indexed by Google Scholar

 == Description ==

-It allows to manage a publication repository and exposes metadata in order to be indexed by Scholar
+It allows to manage a publication repository and exposes metadata in order to be indexed by Google Scholar

 == Installation ==